 One of the main success factors in software development is the team that will participate in the project.
-At itCraft, there is always a Project Manager, a team of developers which, depending on the scope of the project will include native iOS and Android developers or ReactNative or Flutter developers, frontend, backend, fullstack developers that are indispensable for developing the solution.
-UX/UI Designers are engaged during the design phase of the app interface, and QA Engineers who are responsible for testing the software and the ultimate quality of the final product.
+At itCraft, there is always a Project Manager, a team of developers which, depending on the project scope, will include native iOS and Android developers or cross-platform developers, as well as frontend, backend and full-stack developers that are indispensable for building the solution.
+UX/UI Designers are engaged during the design phase of the app interface, and QA Engineers are responsible for testing the software and the ultimate quality of the final product.

 All medium to large projects kick off with a UX Design workshop.
-These workshops are the initial stage of the development process vital for understanding the business objectives and goals of the project, define the technology necessary to deliver those objectives and define the MVP (Minimum Viable Product – the leanest form of the app which the market will accept).
-This analysis is conducted by Business Analysts, Tech Leads or System Architects and Senior UX/UI Designers who analyze and consult on the best possible solution from business, technology and user experience perspectives.
+These workshops are the initial stage of the development process, vital for understanding the business objectives and goals of the project, defining the technology necessary to deliver those objectives and determining the MVP (Minimum Viable Product – the leanest form of the app which the market will accept).
+This phase is conducted by Business Analysts, Tech Leads or System Architects and Senior UX/UI Designers who discuss and consult on the best possible solution from business, technology and user experience perspectives.

 During the development phase, only the team members required to complete the tasks in the sprint backlog are engaged.
-If a project is of a larger scope, the team is expanded to meet deadlines with Regular Developers added to assist Senior Developers, more QA ENgineers to ensure thorough testing.
-A sample pricing breakdown comparing small and medium sized projects can be found on our pricing page, where you can also learn more about mobile app development cost.
+Suppose the project is of a larger scope.
+In that case, the team is expanded with Regular Developers added to assist Senior Developers to meet the deadlines and more QA Engineers to ensure thorough testing.
+Example estimations of various-size projects can be found on our pricing page, where you can also learn more about app development costs.

 Different types of outsourcing

-You are already familiar with the costs of hiring developers in different parts of the world, you know where you can look for competent specialists, and additionally, you are aware of what kind of specialists should (or can) take part in the team working on your project.
+You are already familiar with the budget required to hire developers in different parts of the world.
+You know where you can look for competent specialists, and additionally, you are aware of what kind of specialists should (or can) be included in the team working on your project.
 Now it’s time to explain and analyze the various types of outsourcing that you can choose from.

 I could describe these two types of outsourcing separately, but they are actually easier to understand when explained as one.
 Outsourcing itself means subcontracting a company to perform a given job.
-In terms of software development, we subcontract human resources to make a project a reality.
+In terms of software development, we subcontract human resources to turn your project into reality.

-The main difference between Staff Augmentation and specialist outsourcing is that staff augmentation consists of involving the vendor’s employees as part of the in-house team, and in the case of specialist outsourcing you delegate part or the entirety of the project to the service provider.
+The main difference between staff augmentation and managed teams outsourcing is that staff augmentation means involving the vendor’s employees as part of the in-house team.
+However, in the case of team outsourcing, you delegate part or the whole project to the service provider.
 There is also an option to choose full custom software development with the widest scope of outsourcing services.

 Imagine that you want to create an enterprise app for production process management.
 Let’s say you have your own team that is able to create this app, but you are lacking an iOS developer.
-It doesn’t make sense to hire a new person as the developer is only needed for a small part of the whole project, so your best option would be outsourcing.
-What you can do is contact a software house and subcontract a developer who in fact will still work in this software house, but you will pay for the hours worked in your project.
-This is what Staff Augmentation is.
+It doesn’t make sense to hire a new person as the developer is only needed for a small part of the project, so outsourcing would be your best option.
+What you can do is contact a software house and subcontract a developer who in fact will still work in this software house, but you will pay for the hours worked on your project.
+This is what staff augmentation is.

 Offshore development, in turn, is the exact opposite of nearshore outsourcing.
-The characteristic traits of this type of outsourcing are the highly-skilled developers, but at the same time,in many cases, much lower service costs thanks to lower cost of living in a given country which is normally located in a remote part of the world.
+The characteristic traits of this type of outsourcing are the highly-skilled developers, but at the same time, in many cases, much lower service prices thanks to different costs of living in a given country which is typically located in a remote part of the world.
 Offshore development outsourcing has a lot in common with another popular term: overseas outsourcing, and it speaks for itself.

 What are the software costs factors?

-There is much more to discuss about software development costs and the pricing factors.
+There is much more to discuss when it comes to software development costs and pricing factors.
 That’s why you can find lots of interesting reads on this topic on our blog.
-We encourage you to keep expanding your knowledge and check out our other blog posts, where you can learn more about software development cost: Budget vs expectations – how much will your mobile app cost?, the various types of pricing: fixed-price vs time and material, and get to know whether technology outsourcing makes sense for startups.
+We encourage you to keep expanding your knowledge and check out our other blog posts, where you can learn more about software development cost, like in How Much Does it Cost to Make An App? or different types of contracts in Fixed Price vs. Time and Materials contract – the pros and cons.
+Also, learn whether technology outsourcing makes sense for startups.